AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The meeting provided is of invalid format.
+The meeting provided is of invalid format or description is too long.

     * 3a1.
 Wi-Find shows an error message.